DannyBen/victor/README.md

 ### DSL Syntax

-Victor supports another a cleaner DSL-like syntax.
+Victor also supports a DSL-like syntax.
 To use it, simply `require 'victor/script'`.

 Once required, you have access to: